House Sales Are Down Nearly Everywhere Except Saskatchewan… For Now

 Currently, we still have a real estate context full of many buyers needing and actively working to secure homes.
 We remain a popular location for folks already living here, first-timer buyers looking to (smartly) start building some equity today, and new residents who are moving in from other places in the country,

-At this point in time, we are seeing many home sell over and above their asking prices; sometimes even 50K or higher.
+At this very moment, we are seeing many home sell over and above their asking prices; sometimes even 50K or higher.
 In combination with the aforementioned factors, we are in full-swing spring market and sales are stronger than ever.

 Adjusted Annual Projected Percentage Change for Home Sales, made post-tariff implementation, with Canada now expected to rise only 1.2%, and SK only 0.3%.